chapmajs/personal_site/_posts/2019-03-04-Horizon-Restore.md

 {% linked_images :files => ['closeup_slots_removed.jpg', 'sockets_removed.jpg'], :alt_texts => ['Closeup of Removed S-100 Slots', 'Closeup of Removed Sockets'] %}

-The motherboard was then cleaned several times with hot soapy water and died in the hot air drying cabinet.
+The motherboard was then cleaned several times with hot soapy water and dried in the hot air drying cabinet.
 After drying, the damaged S-100 slots and IC sockets were replaced.
 I ordered new old stock S-100 slots from [Anchor Electronics](https://anchor-electronics.com/), a long-time favorite.
 Sockets were replaced with high quality machine pin sockets.
 North Star had populated the motherboard with good quality dual-wipe sockets, so only the damaged sockets were replaced.

 {% linked_image :file => 'motherboard_repaired.jpg', :alt_text => 'Motherboard Cleaned and Repaired' %}